There was a loud rapping at the door. And another. Someone was being impatient.

 * * *

 A few days of drinking and crashing in his new bed, and Kyrnrie was ready to pay Tailfin another visit.
 He wasn’t looking forward to it.
-Life expectancy in Helen’s Bay was greatly improved by steering clear of Tailfin.
+Life expectancy in Helen’s Bay could be greatly improved by steering clear of Tailfin.

 “Please, come in Mr. Kyrnrie”